Human Engineer

 • Technical and personal skills.

-• Experience with working together in a large multidisciplinary team.
+• Experience in working together in a large multi-disciplinary team.

 • Contacts in the field of (technical) medicine and robotics.